ucsd-cse29/fa25/src/week2/lab2.md

 If this is your first time connecting to GitHub, you might get a warning about the “authenticity of host can’t be established”.
 This is a warning for you to make sure that you’re connecting to the right thing.
 For the purposes of this lab, we assume that GitHub didn’t suddenly get hacked, so you can safely respond with “yes”.
 But if you’re really paranoid, you can check GitHub’s public key fingerprint [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/githubs-ssh-key-fingerprints).

 After a successful connection, it should output `Hi <your-username>!
 You've successfully authenticated, but GitHub does not provide shell access`.

+### Command to get the Github People repo (Take 2!)

+If you set up the SSH Keys correctly in the previous steps, now you should be able clone the repo:

+`$ git clone git@github.com:Monip1/lab2-people.git`

 # Part 3: Whiteboard Activity - UTF-8 Strings
 1. ★彡:)